-ENG 351: English Renaissance Writers other than Shakespeare One Credit Hour A study of Shakespeare's contemporaries in the English Renaissance.
+ENG 351 English Renaissance Writers other than Shakespeare 4.00 credit hours

+A study of Shakespeare's contemporaries in the English Renaissance.
+LSP: HU

-ENG 352 English Civil War, Restor. & Englig
+ENG 352 The English Civil War, the Restoration and the Enlightenment 4.00 credit hours

-ENG 352: The English Civil War, The Restoration and the Enlightenment One Credit Hour A study of English speaking writers on both sides of the Atlantic from the period of the English Civil War through the Englightenment period.
+A study of English-speaking writers on both sides of the Atlantic from the period of the English Civil War through the Enlightenment period.
+LSP: HU